 Osteoporosis is a condition during which the bones become brittle and weak, leading one to easily fracture during normal activities.
 Approximately 10 million people have osteoporosis in the United States alone, and another 44 million have low bone density, which puts them at an increased risk of developing osteoporosis over time.

 There are controllable and uncontrollable risk factors that make one more prone to developing osteoporosis, but one thing is for sure: one of the best ways to battle the repercussions of osteoporosis is to exercise.
-Research shows that a combination of three specific types of exercises – weight-bearing exercises, resistance training and balance exercises – make for the most effective exercise program for someone looking to stave off bone loss and preserve bone density (Benedetti, 2018).
+Research shows that a combination of three specific types of exercises – weight-bearing exercises, resistance training and balance exercises – make for the most effective bone health exercise regimen for someone looking to stave off bone loss and preserve bone mass (Benedetti, 2018).

-Not all exercises provide the same advantages for your bones and some exercises may not be suitable for someone diagnosed with osteoporosis (Mayo Clinic, 2021).
-Selecting safe, appropriate exercises can contribute to slowing bone loss, encouraging new bone formation, and enhancing strength, posture, and balance.
-In this article, we'll walk you through the best exercises for individuals with osteoporosis and how they're incorporated into Wellen's personalized exercise program.
+Not all activities provide the same advantages for your bones and some exercises may not be suitable for someone diagnosed with osteoporosis (Mayo Clinic, 2021).
+Selecting safe, appropriate movements can contribute to slowing bone loss, encouraging new bone formation, and enhancing strength, posture, and balance.
+In this article, we'll walk you through the best exercises for individuals with low bone mass and how they're incorporated into Wellen's personalized exercise program.

 What types of exercises are best for osteoporosis?

-The best exercise program for someone with osteoporosis is designed to help improve their bone density, increase strength, and reduce the risk of falls and fractures.
+The best exercise program for someone with osteoporosis is designed to help improve their bone mass, strengthen bones and muscles, and reduce the risk of falls and fractures.
 Wellen's workout program focuses on all of these aspects by placing significant emphasis on weight-bearing, resistance, balance and posture exercises.

 Weight-bearing exercises for osteoporosis